Dizzysky1/Test../README.md

 ```

 A window will open displaying the snake moving in a 3D grid.
 The game ends if the snake collides with itself or a wall.
 The autoplayer automatically steers the snake toward the food.

+## Playing Bario

+A small browser-based platformer is included in the `Bario` folder.
+Open `index.html` in a modern web browser.
+Use the arrow keys to move and jump.
+Reach the green flag to finish each level.